North Point Park

 Seasonal Charm

-While beautiful year-round, autumn transforms North Point Park into something truly special.
-The fall foliage creates a colorful frame for the water and skyline views - definitely worth timing a visit for if you can.
-Year-round, the park hosts community gatherings like charity walks and rallies.
+While beautiful year-round, autumn transforms the park into something worth planning around.
+The fall foliage creates a colorful frame for the water and skyline views.
+Year-round, the park also hosts community gatherings like charity walks and rallies.

 When you need a coffee break or snack, Starbucks and Tatte Bakery are just a short walk away, making it easy to extend your visit with some local refreshments.